sommergeo/swabian_jura/README.md

 * The QGIS project file <a href="/swabian_jura.qgz" target="_blank">swabian_jura.qgz</a> is in the master branch.
 The project is linked to a geopackage <a href="/data/swabian_jura.gpkg" target="_blank">swabian_jura.gpkg</a>, which contains all the data.
 * QGIS Styles with signatures and labels are listed in folder <a href="/styles" target="_blank">styles</a>
 * The rendered maps can be found in <a href="/export" target="_blank">export</a> as PNG and SVG.
-* A <a href="http://sommergeo.github.io/swabian_jura/web/swabian-jura.html" target="_blank">web map</a> is under development and can be found under `sommergeo.github.io/swabian_jura/web/swabian-jura.html`
+* A <a href="http://sommergeo.github.io/swabian_jura/web/swabian-jura.html" target="_blank">embedded web map</a> is under development and can be found at `sommergeo.github.io/swabian_jura/web/swabian-jura.html`.
+A <a href="http://sommergeo.github.io/swabian_jura/web/swabian-jura-full.html" target="_blank">full screen</a> version can be found at `sommergeo.github.io/swabian_jura/web/swabian-jura-full.html`

 ## Examples